gschaumb/team03-capstone/docs/index.md

 Visit their documentation here:
 [Unstructured.io Documentation](https://docs.unstructured.io/welcome)

 Their site linked above includes a chatbot in the lower right corner, which we speculate may also support their internal employees and automated email responses.
-We experimented with extraction using Unstructured's products in Milestone 2, an our interactions with this tool demonstrated its high capacity for providing relevant information, embodying the functionality we sought to simulate with the Enron dataset.
+We experimented with document extraction using Unstructured's products in Milestone 2, and our interactions with this chatbot demonstrated its high capacity for providing relevant information, embodying the functionality we sought to simulate with the Enron dataset.

 ### Capstone Project Implementation and Hypothesis